gopinathsjsu/individual-project-ChetanNain01/README.md

 }
 ```

-### Abstract Factory
+### Factory Design Pattern

-Since Abstract Factory is used to create related objects without specifying their concrete classes.
-I have used it to create the OrderServlet class.
+Factory Method provides us an interface for creating objects in a superclass but allows subclasses to to chnage the object.
+It is one of the best ways to create objects.
+Here I have defined the IOrderServletInterface which helps us in defining the properties of the Servlet class that will be inheriting the interface.

 ```java
 public interface IOrderServletInterface {